openvinotoolkit/operator/helm-charts/ovms/README.md

  ]
 }
 ```
-Here is how you can test prediction via gRPC interface.
+Here you can test prediction via gRPC interface.
 Inside the containers run the following commands to install the client package and download an image to classify:
 ```
 pip install ovmsclient